Symphony No. 9 (Dvořák): I. Adagio – Allegro molto

 The movement is written in sonata form and begins with an introductory melody in Adagio.
 This melodic outline also appears in the third movement of Dvořák's String Quintet No. 3 in E♭ major and his Humoresque No. 1.
 The exposition is based on three thematic subjects.
 The first in E minor is notable for its announcing and responsive phrases.
 The second is in G minor and undergoes a transformation such that it resembles a Czech polka.
 The exposition's closing theme in G major is known for being similar to the African-American spiritual "Swing Low, Sweet Chariot".
 The development primarily focuses on the main and closing themes, and the recapitulation consists of a repetition of the main theme as well as a transposition of the second and closing themes up a semitone.
 The movement is concluded with a coda, with the main theme stated by the brass above an orchestral tutti.

 II.
 Largo

+The second movement, written in ternary form, is introduced by a harmonic progression of chords in the wind instruments.
+Beckerman interprets these chords as a musical rendition of the narrative formula "Once upon a time".